LeeProut/python-api-challenge/README.md

 3. Cloudiness less than 25%
 4. Wind Speed below 5 mph

-Let's visualize locations that meet our criteria on a humidity heatmap:
+Visualizing locations that meet our criteria on a humidity heatmap:

 ![Humidity Heatmap with ideal locations pinpointed](/VacationPy/Images/humidity_heatmap_with_hotel_markers.png)